 Students Recreate Robinson in VR

 Project inspiration came from multiple sources.
 Marinelli and Moor are both part of the Rowan Association of Computing Machinery (ACM) chapter.
-The chapter got to visit Cesium last fall, a geospatial software company.
+The chapter visited Cesium last fall, a geospatial software company.
 “We started thinking, woah, we could make 3D models of Rowan University,” says Marinelli.
 “But at the time, it would've been a very big undertaking and impossible for us to do, but the tech rapidly progressed in the span of a few short months, so the project became doable,” says Marinelli.
 For Moor, further inspiration grew from her coursework with Professor Rabbitz, who teaches computer graphics.
 Moor had even more experience with graphic design through her participation in the ACM 2023 Fall Game Jam, where she made 3D models for her team’s video game.

 “The software we use for modeling, like TwinMotion and Unreal, kept updating,” says Moor.
 “We had to keep relearning the tech on a tight schedule.”
-Despite the numerous issues, the duo greatly enjoyed the opportunity to do something new with programming.
+Despite the numerous issues, the two greatly enjoyed the opportunity to do something new with programming.
 “It’s really magical watching the models load in, and everything is just there and works,” says Marinelli.

 “It’s also been really cool flying the drone around,” says Moor.
 “I feel like I’m doing real field work instead of getting carpal tunnel in a dark lab,” she continued.
-“We both thoroughly enjoyed touching grass.”

 An unsung hero of their work was Professor Rabbitz, who guided the students through the project.
 “I really enjoyed going out with the students and scanning buildings with the drone, and actually experiencing what they’re building in VR using our department’s VR lab,” says Rabbitz.